-The Ordinary Shares represented by ADSs that may be offered for sale by the Selling Shareholders pursuant to this prospectus represent (i) Ordinary Shares that have been issued to certain Selling Shareholders and 133% of the number of Ordinary Shares that may be issued upon exercise of certain warrants sold to such Selling Shareholders in multiple closings of a private placement consummated from January through April 2013 (the "2013 Financing") and (ii) Ordinary Shares that have been issued to certain Selling Shareholders and that may be issued upon exercise of certain warrants sold to such Selling Shareholders pursuant to subscription agreements, dated December 2012 through April 2013, by and among such investors and the registrant.
+The Ordinary Shares represented by ADSs that may be offered for sale by the Selling Shareholders pursuant to this prospectus represent (i) 133% of the number of Ordinary Shares that (a) may be issued to certain Selling Shareholders upon exercise of the April 2012 Warrants issued to certain accredited institutional investors, and (b) have been issued to certain Selling Shareholders and that may be issued upon exercise of the November 2012 Warrants issued to certain accredited institutional investors, and (ii) the Ordinary Shares that have been issued to a certain Selling Shareholder and that may be issued upon exercise of certain August 2012 Warrants issued to Europa International in August 2012.
 We are registering the Ordinary Shares represented by ADSs in order to permit the Selling Shareholders to offer the ADSs for resale from time to time.
-Except for the ownership of the securities described below, the Selling Shareholders have not had any material relationship with us within the past three years except that (i) Alpha Capital Anstalt was a holder of our convertible notes that was repaid in January 2013, (ii) Mark Cohen is our Executive Chairman and (iii) Saul Yedgar is a member of our board of directors.
+Except for the ownership of the securities described above, the Selling Shareholders have not had any material relationship with us within the past three years except that Alpha Capital Anstalt was a holder of our convertible notes that was repaid in January 2013.